MikkelHJuul/ld/client/README.md

 # ld-client
-Client for interacting with `ld.
+Client for interacting with `ld`.
 This client is an executable and interactive shell.